plan would have wiped out old garden

 published on Cheshire East Borough Council

-the construction of six attached dwellings
+website refers to the construction of six

-and two apartments.
+attached dwellings and two apartments.
+See

-See the decision on the Cheshire East
+the decision on the Cheshire East Council

-Council planning web pages:
+planning web pages:

 Call to stop wall repair